 The stories that created the legend of the Devil’s Bake-Oven have drawn countless travelers looking to catch a glimpse of something weird for themselves.
 Perhaps that’s the same story that attracted the people who mysteriously died near these caves or committed suicide.
 The cave is free for all ages to enter, but it’s only recommended for the brave-hearted.

-Once full of infamous criminals, a historic overcrowded prison-like the Joliet Prison is the perfect recipe for a spooky destination.
+Once full of infamous criminals, a historic overcrowded prison-like the Joliet Prison is the perfect recipe for a spooky travel destination.
 This massive prison was later abandoned but never forgotten.
 Take a guided tour of the old jail to see the harsh living conditions and possibly run into the ghosts of former inmates.

 A haunted house is enough for most people, but have you ever been to a haunted town?
 Visit Alton, IL, to experience one of the state’s scariest destinations.
 The town’s dark history primed the site for stories of death, war, and murder.
 Explore the town to see what new ghost stories you’ll have from your visit.